SchiefLab/G001/README.md

 [Linux command line installer](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh)

-Due to our dependencies on HMMER, there is no windows support at the moment.
+Due to our dependencies on HMMER, there is no Windows support at the moment.

 ## Installation